moiseevigor/moiseevigor.github.io/_posts/2026-07-04-cosmic-web-two-models.md

 <div class="l-body" markdown="1">

 <div class="callout">
-<div class="callout-title">What this article covers</div>
+<div class="callout-title">How to read this article</div>
-A self-contained account of a research program: can the sub-Riemannian machinery from the
+This is the story of a research program: can the mathematics your visual cortex uses to complete broken contours — developed in the
 <a href="{% post_url 2026-04-25-geometry-of-seeing-visual-cortex-se2 %}">Geometry
-of Seeing</a> series find <em>cosmic filaments</em>?
-Both methods are defined with full mathematics, then compared under controlled conditions on synthetic data with exact ground truth.
-Interactive figures present the results, including an evaluation flaw that initially favoured the more complex method, the corrected comparison, the rejection of the diffusion component, and a dynamical test of the transport hypothesis — and then the constructive second half: the correction that standard transport models actually need is <em>measured</em>, turned into a working effective model, vindicated against an oracle, and optimized until it sits at its own information-theoretic bound.
-Every number comes from the experiment data in the repository (<code>research/cosmic-web/</code>).
+of Seeing</a> series — find the <em>filaments of the cosmic web</em>?
+The main
+text tells that story in plain language.
+Every technical term gets a short margin note the first time it appears, and the full machinery lives in five appendices linked where relevant: the transport models of cosmology (<a href="/mathematics/2026/07/06/cosmic-web-B1-transport-models/">B1</a>), the tidal frame that gives the web its directions
+(<a href="/mathematics/2026/07/07/cosmic-web-B2-tidal-frame/">B2</a>),
+how to race two methods without rigging the race
+(<a href="/mathematics/2026/07/08/cosmic-web-B3-honest-benchmarks/">B3</a>),
+the transport rule this program produced
+(<a href="/mathematics/2026/07/09/cosmic-web-B4-transverse-damping/">B4</a>),
+and how to read hot-gas maps of the sky
+(<a href="/mathematics/2026/07/10/cosmic-web-B5-reading-gas-maps/">B5</a>).
+Every number comes from the experiment data in the repository (<code>research/cosmic-web/</code>); nothing is illustrative.
 </div>

 ## The problem